headexpanded/fat_slob_plumbing/README.md

 ## Security Vulnerabilities

 If you discover a security vulnerability in the Fat Slob Plumbing code, please raise an issue.
-All security vulnerabilities will be promptly addressed.
+All security vulnerabilities will be addressed promptly.

 ## License